 What are code components

-You add custom components by including them in a solution and then importing it into the system.
-Once they are in the system, admin and system customizers can configure form fields, sub-grids, views, and dashboard sub-grids to use them in place of default components.
+You add code components by including them in a solution and then import it into Common Data Service.
+Once the components are in Common Data Service, system administrators and system customizers can configure fields, subgrids, views, and dashboard subgrids to use in place of default components.
 You can also add these code components in canvas apps.

 Manifest is the metadata file that defines a component.
 It is an XML document that describes: